Balanced softmax cross-entropy for incremental learning with and without memory: Experiments

-Experimentally, it appears that using a specific value of $\epsilon$, the Relaxed Balanced Softmax Cross-Entropy allows to perfectly balance the trade-off between rigidity and plasticity in all settings by achieving the same accuracy for both the 50 base classes and the 50 latest classes learned during the following 5 or 10 incremental steps.
+Experimentally, it appears that by using a specific value of $\epsilon$, the Relaxed Balanced Softmax Cross-Entropy can perfectly balance the trade-off between rigidity and plasticity in all settings.
+This is shown by the Relaxed Balanced Softmax Cross-Entropy achieving the same accuracy for both the 50 base classes and the 50 latest classes learned during the following 5 or 10 incremental steps.
 Moreover, the highest average incremental accuracy occurs at or in the neighborhood of the value of $\epsilon$ achieving the best balance between rigidity and plasticity at the end of the training procedure.